Online Master’s in Mathematics and Science Education

 The online Master of Arts in Mathematics and Science for Elementary Teachers degree requires 37 semester hours, including one semester hour of required field experience.

-Applicants should hold a current teaching certificate/license and an undergraduate degree with a GPA of 2.75 or higher on a 4.0 scale from a regionally accredited institution.
+The online Master of Arts in Mathematics and Science for Elementary Teachers degree is geared toward teachers, but applicants are not required to hold a current teaching certificate/license.
+Applicants should have an undergraduate degree with a GPA of 2.75 or higher on a 4.0 scale from a regionally accredited institution.
 Additional admission requirements include a resume or curriculum vita, a personal statement, two letters of recommendation and all transcripts from previously attended institutions.
 The GRE is not required for admission.

 Students nationwide are in an educational deficit, ranking far behind most other developed countries in the fields of math (25) and science (17).
 School systems across the country are looking to bolster academic achievement levels by hiring qualified, master’s-level educators that specialize in math and science.
 A Business-Higher Education Forum report suggests that the United States will need an estimated 280,000 math and science teachers by 2015 to become competitive in the global economy.